 - Throughout 2008-09, concerned citizens continued to meet both formally and informally to develop a “blueprint’ for the organization.

 - A committee was formed to draft a Constitution and begin formal dialogues with the City of Syracuse.
 A Memorandum of Understanding (MOU) was drafted.
 Representatives and lawyers from the City and the SPC met to finalize details.

 - Members from the SPC and Pat Driscoll, Commissioner of Parks, Recreation and Youth Programs, testified before the Common Council as to the need for this organization and how it would work with and support City government.

 - The City of Syracuse Common Council passed a resolution and then Mayor Matthew J. Driscoll signed the MOU creating a formal relationship between the City of Syracuse and the SPC.

 - In September 2009, the first Annual Meeting was held.
 A slate of Trustees presented by the Nominating Committee (Pat Driscoll, Chris Wiles and Mike Behnke) was put forth.
 Trustees and officers, all of whom have an interest in Syracuse’s parks as volunteers or professionals were elected.

-- The Board of Trustees meets every fourth Thursday and our Committees meet as needed.
+- The Board of Trustees meets at least six times a year, and our Committees meet as needed.

-- Established Committees: Environment & Ecology; Planning, Design & Preservation; Events & Tourism; Finance & Administration; Fundraising & Development; External Affairs; Volunteers; Historical, and Nominating.
+- Established Committees: Environment & Ecology, Planning, Design & Preservation, Events & Tourism, Finance & Administration, Fundraising & Development, Volunteers, Historical, and Nominating.